Splurge is an interesting word. It means to spend money freely or extravagantly.

 Some disciples live a very basic lifestyle so they can give extravagantly to others, especially to God’s ongoing work of worldwide kingdom expansion.
 God wants us to keep the fires of extravagant giving alive in our hearts, because that is who he is.
 That is who he wants us to be, too.
 And if he wants to splurge on us, we should not be surprised, taken aback, or refuse the gift.

-It is his delight many times to give us the desire of our hearts.
+It is our Lord’s delight many times to give us the desire of our hearts.

 How can we tell when splurging is simply wasteful and when it brings joy to God’s heart?
-I do not think it will always be apparent.
+I do not think it will always be apparent, especially not to others.
 The recipient of such a gift may understand that God is fulfilling some deep longing of the heart, but outsiders may think that it is wasteful.
 The prodigal son’s elder brother did not get it.
-He judged his father’s extravagance to be improper because he did not grasp God’s nature.
+He judged his father’s extravagance to be improper because he did not understand God’s nature.
 We must not fall into the same trap.

 If we routinely spend extravagantly or even wastefully, it is probable we are not in line with God’s heart.
-However, if we try rule out all expressions of “splurging,” we are sure to miss God’s best gifts.
+However, if we try rule out all expressions of “splurging,” we may miss out on God’s best gifts.